 It's not a common career trajectory – from migrant fruit-picking to hit single in just four years – but it happened to Rogers.
 The band he became a part of, the Sons of the Pioneers, captured the attention of a public that was just beginning to immortalize the mythical cowboy in music and movies.
 Their early song, "Tumbling Tumbleweeds," hit it big – and helped Rogers break into the movie biz.

 In short order, Roy Rogers became a movie star.
 He was one of the great singing cowboys, those affable gentlemen of the silver screen who were as likely to burst into song while on horseback as they were to rope a calf or sling a gun.
-Along with Gene Autry, Tex Ritter, John Wayne (who, with dubbed vocals, wasn't a true singing cowboy), and his own equally famous spouse Dale Evans, Roy Rogers helped create a western archetype that survives today.
+Along with Gene Autry, Tex Ritter, John Wayne (who, with dubbed vocals, wasn't a true singing cowboy – but John Wayne never let a little singing get in the way of a good cowboy movie), and his own equally famous spouse Dale Evans, Roy Rogers helped create a western archetype that survives today.

 Rogers and Evans turned their big-screen success into a radio and TV phenomenon with the long-running favorite The Roy Rogers Show.
 The series featured cowboys and cowgirls in Wild West scenarios – but often with the surprising additions of contemporary touches like cars and telephones.